sagesteppe/SDM_restorations/README.md

 The model with the highest correlation coefficient to the occurrence data would be the final model indicating the strength of correlation between the SDM's and in field measured occurrence.

 In instances where multiple field observations exist per patch, patches will be decomposed so that the cells closest to the plots become the unit at which PS is calculated.

+To determine whether habitat suitability could predict species abundance mean weighted patch suitability $PS =  \sum_{\text{i = 1}}^{n} {x_{i}}$ was regressed against abundance using GLM.
+All AIM plots were queried for all occasions which a target species was observed via either the Species Richness, or Line-Point Intercept method (150 points along three equiangular transects over a 25m radius outside a 5m radius buffer zone).
+Occurrence of a species only along SR was considered 1% cover, while the canopy cover from LPI was used.

+To determine whether connectivity could predict the presence of a population in a patch, connectivity was calculated between every patch, and jacknife-resampled for logistic regression where connectivity scaled from 0 to 100 served as a the independent variable.